Auerilas/ecopy/docs/source/matrix_comps.rst

 		Creates a triplot of species scores, site scores, and predictor variable loadings.
 If predictors are factors, they are represented by points.
 Quantitative predictors are represented by arrows.

 		xax: integer
-			Specifies which RDA axis to plot on the x-axis
+			Specifies which RDA axis to plot on the x-axis.

 		yax: integer
-			Specifies which RDA axis to plot on the y-axis
+			Specifies which RDA axis to plot on the y-axis.

 	**Examples**